 - Faculty can do informal peer reviews of colleagues' courses by request.

 - Faculty can ask a trained QM Peer Reviewer from the Office of Continuing and Distance Education to do an informal QM review of their course.

-- Faculty can begin their course design with the Kent State Online template, which meets many QM standards prior to course content, assignments, etc. being added.
+- Faculty can begin their course design with the Kent State Online template, which meets many QM standards prior to course content, assignments, etc., being added.

-Departments and colleges can also request custom QM training or a QM consultation, and can choose to incorporate QM design principles within their online course design as well.
+Departments and colleges can also request custom QM training or a QM consultation and can choose to incorporate QM design principles within their online course design as well.

-If you any have questions about QM training, please contact email@example.com.
+If you have any questions about QM training, please contact firstname.lastname@example.org.